berik-99/LogMQ/README.md

 LogMQ is currently under **active development** and is not yet considered stable.
 Please use it at your own risk in non-production environments.
+For a detailed list of tasks and ongoing work, see the [TODO list](./TODO.md).

 ---